 As a responsible Company, BAT Bangladesh believes that the business has a key role to play in helping society to achieve the necessary sustainable balance of economic growth, environmental protection and social progress.
 Among the numerous ESG initiatives that we drive, the following corporate social responsibility (CSR) projects are which have created their own legacy since inception.

 The Project has also won international recognition when BAT Bangladesh was awarded Asia Responsible Entrepreneurship Award in 2014 under Green Leadership by Enterprise Asia, a non-governmental organization striving for the pursuit of entrepreneurship development in Asia Region.
-As a national recognition for special contribution in tree plantation, BAT Bangladesh has received the prestigious Prime Minister’s National Award for four times in the year 1993, 1999, 2002, 2005 and the Chief Advisor’s Award in 2007.
+As a national recognition for special contribution in tree plantation, BAT Bangladesh has received the prestigious Prime Minister’s National Award for 5 years (1993, 1999, 2002, 2005, 2007, 2019) and the Chief Advisor’s Award in 2007.
 The programme is designed to focus on the socio-economic needs of the communities as well as the overall environmental perspectives.

 Having recognized the gravity of clean water and sanitation and in the context of the then Millennium Development Goals, BAT Bangladesh has stepped forward with a safe drinking water project in 2009.
 As a part of the safe drinking water initiative, BAT Bangladesh has already installed 117 ﬁltration plants to make water free from arsenic and other harmful contents across arsenic prone areas in the country.
 All the water filtration plants now purify around 583,000 litres of drinking water, meeting the need of around 283,000 people every day.
 The plants are maintained by local committees consisting of members from local communities.
 With the installation of the safe drinking water plants, more than hundred communities in rural areas are now living a better life than before and having enriched livelihoods.